-- Only the super-administrator is permitted to connect via the local console on NETASQ firewall-VPN appliances, and only when installing the Firewall or for maintenance operations, apart from actual use of the equipment. - He is in charge of defining the profiles of other administrators, - All access to the premises where the appliances are stored has to be under his supervision, regardless of whether the access is due to an intervention on the appliance or on other equipment.
-He is responsible for all interventions carried out on appliances.
+- The only administrator authorized to log in via the local console on SNS firewalls, and only during the installation of the SNS firewall or for maintenance operations outside of normal production use. - In charge of defining the profiles of other administrators. - All access to the premises where the SNS firewalls and virtual machines that host administration applications are stored must be under this administrator's supervision, regardless of whether the purpose of the access is to conduct operations on the firewall or on other equipment.
+All operations performed on applications will be this administrator's responsibility.

-User and administrator passwords have to be chosen in such a way that successful attempts at cracking them will take longer.
-This can be assured with the implementation of a policy regulating their creation and verification.
+User and administrator passwords must be chosen in such a way that it will take longer to successfully crack them, by implementing a policy that regulates how they are created and verified.